-This course consists of select trios, quartets, quintets, jazz band or combos, and other like-instrument ensembles organized by audition according to interest and available students.
-Prerequisite: Simultaneous enrollment in college band or consent of instructor.
+This course consists of select trios, quartets, quintets, jazz combos, and other like-instrument ensembles organized by audition according to interest and available students.

 PA 240 Music Theory II

 This course offers a foundation in analyzing and writing music that will benefit any musical endeavor and is essential for a music educator.
 Students will be introduced to structural elements of writing music including four-part voice writing using triads in root position, harmonic progressions and harmonic rhythm, and part writing using triads in first and second inversion.
 This course is designed for students seeking music licensure and for those pursuing the performing arts music and musical theatre tracks.
 Prerequisite: Successful completion of PA 140, Music Theory I. Co-requisite: PA 244, Sight Singing and Ear Training II.